-Section 162(m) of the Code imposes a \$1.0 million limit on the amount a public company may deduct for compensation paid to certain of its Named Executive Officers.
-The Compensation Committee attempts to maximize deductibility of compensation under Section 162(m) to the extent practicable while maintaining a competitive, performance-based compensation program.
-However, the Compensation Committee also believes that it must (and does) reserve the right to award compensation which it deems to be in the best interests of the Company and our shareholders, but which may not be fully tax deductible under Section 162(m).
+The Compensation Committee has historically considered the impact of Section 162(m) of the Code in the design of its compensation strategies.
+Under Section 162(m) of the Code, compensation paid to executive officers in excess of \$1.0 million in any year cannot be taken by us as a tax deduction unless the compensation constitutes "qualified performance-based compensation" within the meaning of Section 162(m).
+The Compensation Committee and the Company designed our compensation structure in an attempt to maximize deductibility of compensation under Section 162(m) to the extent practicable while maintaining a competitive, performance-based compensation program.
+However, the Compensation Committee and the Company also believe that they must (and do) reserve the right to award compensation which they each deem to be in the best interests of the Company and our shareholders, but which may not be fully tax deductible under Section 162(m).
+Moreover, this exception allowing the full deductibility of "qualified performance-based compensation" does not apply to compensation paid after January 1, 2018 unless paid pursuant to a written binding contract that was in effect on November 2, 2017.